processing/processing-pi-website/content/tutorial/capacitive-touch-keyboard/index.md

 - Processing 3.x built-in [Sound Library](https://processing.org/reference/libraries/sound/index.html
 )
 - New [Sound Library](https://github.com/kevinstadler/processing-sound) by Kevin Stadler
-- Minim by Damien Di Fede and Anderson Mills
+- [Minim](https://github.com/ddf/Minim) by Damien Di Fede and Anderson Mills

-The theory behind using oscillators, envelopes is described in detail in one of the Processing tutorials: https://processing.org/tutorials/sound/
+In this tutorial, we'll be using the new Sound Library by Kevin Stadler that will replace built-in Processing Sound Library at the end of August 2018.

+We will use "oscillators" and "envelopes" from the new sound library to synthesize various sounds.

+{{% message title="Concepts used to synthesize sound in Processing" %}}
+While the concepts behind generating sound from Processing using the sound library go outside of the scope of this tutorial, you can take a look at another excellent tutorial that is a part of the book titled "Processing: A Programming Handbook for Visual Designers and Artists
+" and is available online: https://processing.org/tutorials/sound/
+{{% /message %}}

 # Making a capacitive touch keyboard